-CHECKING INTO A RESIDENCE HALL ROOM Each student must have his/her UGA OneCard or government-issued ID to check in.
-Students should know their student ID number and emergency contact information (preferably, this should be someone in the United States).
+CHECKING INTO A RESIDENCE HALL ROOM Each student must have their UGACard or government-issued ID to check in.
+Students should also know their student ID number.
 Only the student can receive a room key; family members and roommates cannot check into a room and receive a key on behalf of a student.
+Students should set up a PIN in advance to use in conjunction with their UGACard in order to have access to their building (except for UV East).
 MAIL Mail is delivered by the United States Postal Service to the central mailboxes assigned in each area or hall.
 In University Village and the Health Sciences Campus (HSC) mail is delivered by the U.S. Postal Service.
-Addresses are listed on the webpage for each building at housing. uga.edu/explore-options.
+Addresses are listed on the webpage for each building at housing.uga. edu/explore-options.
 Please arrange to have packages arrive after checking in.
 RESIDENCE HALL CONTRACTS Students execute housing contracts online.
 The contract is a legally binding agreement between the student (parent or guardian if under 18 years of age), the university and the Board of Regents of the University System of Georgia.
 To view an example of a contract, visit housing.uga. edu/contract.
 For student-specific contracts, students may log in to The Dawg House or contact the University Housing at 706-542-1421 or housing@uga.edu.

-\frown 7

-1

-4 4

-- N. 1

-University Housing Student Affairs UNIVERSITY OF GEORGIA

-POSTER MOUNTS

-What to bring LINENS: Sheets, pillows, comforter, towels.
-Check housing.uga.edu for mattress sizes BATHROOM SUPPLIES: Bring a shower basket if you will have community showers LAUNDRY SUPPLIES CLOTHES HANGERS STORAGE CONTAINERS SHOE ORGANIZER IRON AND IRONING BOARD COMPACT REFRIGERATOR: ENERGY STAR® compliant COMPACT MICROWAVE: 1.0 cubic feet maximum capacity EARPLUGS AND HEADPHONES LAPTOP OR COMPUTER ETHERNET CABLE SURGE PROTECTOR BROOM AND/OR VACUUM CLEANER AREA RUG: For rooms that do not have carpet SMALL FAN DESK LAMP OR PORTABLE LAMP TRASH CAN LINERS UMBRELLA THROW BLANKET UGA ONECARD
+MOVE-IN TIMELINE PRIORITY FOR SORORITY RECRUITMENT AUG ARRIVAL TIME REQUIRED housing contracts begin

+What to bring

+LINENS: Sheets, pillows, comforter, towels.
+Check housing.uga.edu for mattress siz es le file

+BATHROOM SUPPLIES: Bring a shower basket if you will have community showers

+LAUNDRY SUPPLIES

+CLOTHES HANGERS 回ぎ家

+STORAGE CONTAINERS COMMUNITY

-WHAT NOT TO BRING
+CLEANING SUPPLIES WHAT NOT TO

+HDMI CABLE (for streaming to common area TVs) Some items-such a fish), candles, essenti

+ETHERNET CABLE (for wired Internet) electric stoves with he space heaters-are p

+EARPLUGS AND HEADPHONES complete list of p

+LAPTOP, iPAD OR COMPUTER guidelines, vi Community G

+SURGE PROTECTOR housing.uga

+BROOM AND/OR VACUUM CLEANER

+AREA RUG: For rooms that do not have carpet

+SMALL FAN

+DESK LAMP OR PORTABLE LAMP

+TRASH CAN LINERS

+UMBRELLA and/or RAIN JACKET

+THROW BLANKET

+UGACARD

+POSTER MOUNTS (Boggs, Brown, Church, Creswell, Hill, Lipscomb, Mary Lyndon, Mell, Morris, N Myers, O-House, Payne, Reed, UV East)

+THUMBTACKS (Black-Diallo-Miller, Brumby, Building 1516, Busbee, McWhorter, Rooker, Russell, Rutherford, Vandiver)

-Some items-such as pets (except fish), candles, electric stoves with heating coils and space heaters-are prohibited.
+WHAT NOT TO BRING Some items-such as pets (except fish), candles, essential oil diffusers, electric stoves with heating coils and space heaters-are prohibited.
 For a complete list of policies and guidelines, visit the Community Guide at housing.uga.edu

-COMMUNITY GUIDE

-All rooms in Morris, Payne and Reed halls have a microfirdge (a mini fridge and microwave combination).
-Apartments in East Campus Village have full-size microwaves and refrigerators.
-Apartments in University Village have full-size refrigerators and an oven/stove.
-THUMBTACKS: Only in Brumby, Russell, Rutherford and the East Campus Village Community
+MICROCHILL RENTAL MicroChill units (a minifridge and microwave combination) are available for rent through University Housing at www.collegeproducts.com/store/dawgs NOTE: All rooms in Brown, Payne and Reed halls come with a similar unit residents of these halls may rent if they would like a second unit.
+Apartments in East Campus Village have full-size microwaves and refrigerators in common kitchens.
+Apartments in UV East have full-size refrigerators and an oven/stove in the shared kitchen.

-Five dorm must-haves Second-year student and Payne Hall resident Miya Bleth recommends five things that helped her make the most of living on campus
+Five room must-haves First-year student and Morris Hall resident Arushi Charu recommends five things that helped her make the most of living on campus